 • FedEx: 139

-• USPS: 166 for Priority Mail, Priority Mail Express and Non-Lightweight Parcel Select.
+• USPS: 166 for Priority Mail, Priority Mail Express, and Non-Lightweight Parcel Select.
 Currently, DIM Weight applies to Priority Mail packages 1 cubic foot or larger shipping to zones 5-9.

 An 11 in x 8 in x 9 in package has an Actual Weight of 4 lbs.
-But would actually be rated on its Dimensional Weight of 6 lbs.
+But it would actually be rated on its Dimensional Weight of 6 lbs.
 We find this number by calculating: ((11 x 8 x 9)/139 = 5.7 rounded up = 6).

 Why Does Volumetric Weight Matter?